 - Magical thinking (beliefs that an individual is able to control or influence the outside world with thoughts, such as being able to communicate telepathically)

-Hallucinations are perceptual disturbances that a person sees, hears, smells, feels or tastes but are not there in reality.
+Hallucinations are perceptual disturbances that a person sees, hears, smells, feels or tastes but that do not exist.
 They are not exclusive to psychotic disorders and can occur in a wide range of circumstances.
-For example, they may arise in the course of medical disorders that affect the brain or in response to sleep deprivation.
+Hallucinations can arise alongside neurological disorders or in response to sleep deprivation.

 People with psychotic disorders sometimes also experience visual hallucinations.
-The most common type of visual hallucination in schizophrenia is seeing a person, especially a family member or beloved religious figure, who isn’t actually there.
+The most common type of visual hallucination in schizophrenia is seeing a person who isn’t actually there, like a family member or religious figure.
 In some cases, people with schizophrenia may have frequent hallucinations of a character known only to them.

 - Derailment, or complete loss of topic or focus

 - Illogical speech, inferential errors or odd conclusions